berndoJ/revenge-of-lllattice-writeup/README.md

 | `MIB_R0C40_PIOT0_JTXDATA0A_SIOLOGIC` | UART TX (FPGA -> Testbench) |

-Based on our findings, we can now write a small testbench in Verilog that implements a UART transmitter and reciever in order to communicate with the design. [testbench.v](./files/verilog/testbench.v) takes space-separated hex values piped into it via `stdin`, sends them to the FPGA, waits for a response and prints them to the terminal.
+Based on our findings, we can now write a small testbench in Verilog that implements a UART transmitter and receiver in order to communicate with the design. [testbench.v](./files/verilog/testbench.v) takes space-separated hex values piped into it via `stdin`, sends them to the FPGA, waits for a response and prints them to the terminal.